oliver-oloughlin/kvdex/README.md

 Additional features outside of the basic functionality provided by `kvdex`.
-While the core functionalities are free of third-party dependencies, extended features may rely on third-party dependenices or runtime-specific APIs to enhance integration.
+While the core functionalities are free of third-party dependencies, extended features may rely on third-party dependencies or runtime-specific APIs to enhance integration.

 ### Encoding